JeffZimmerman/Credit_Risk_Analysis/README.md

 ## Results

-* Naive Random Oversampling: This algorthm produced a balanced accuracy score of 66%, with precision of 99% and recall of 60%.
+* Naive Random Oversampling: This algorithm produced a balanced accuracy score of 66%, with precision of 99% and recall of 60%.

 <img width="708" alt="Screen Shot 2022-02-18 at 1 26 15 PM" src="https://user-images.githubusercontent.com/91562577/154741143-819e0db2-fc78-4018-b854-bac6d250c81a.png">